Leaflet/Leaflet/docs/plugins.md

 ## Develop your own

 Leaflet keeps it simple.
-If you can think of a feature that is not required by all of Leaflet users, and you can write the javascript code in a reusable way, you've got yourself a Leaflet plugin already.
+If you can think of a feature that is not required by all Leaflet users, and you can write the JavaScript code in a reusable way, you've got yourself a Leaflet plugin already.

 There are no hard requirements on how to create your own plugin, but all developers are encouraged to read the recommendations in the [plugin guide](https://github.com/Leaflet/Leaflet/blob/master/PLUGIN-GUIDE.md).